redux-saga/redux-saga/docs/api/README.md

 - `buffer: Buffer` optional Buffer object to buffer messages on this channel.
 If not provided, messages will not be buffered on this channel.

-- `matcher: Function` optional predicate function (`any => Boolean`) to filter incoming messages.
-Only messages accepted by the matcher will be put on the channel.

 To notify the channel that the event source has terminated, you can notify the provided subscriber with an `END`